 Osteoarthritis (aka degenerative joint disease) may affect the feet of as many as one in six people over the age of 50.
 Millions more suffer from rheumatoid arthritis, which can also cause severe pain in the feet.
 Although osteoarthritis and rheumatoid arthritis symptoms are similar, the cause of the pain differs.
-That also means that treatments for rheumatoid arthritis and osteoarthritis may vary.
+That also means that rheumatoid arthritis and osteoarthritis treatment may vary.

 What Is the Difference between Osteoarthritis and Rheumatoid Arthritis?

 Arthritis refers to inflammation in one or more joints.
 All types of arthritis lead to symptoms, including joint stiffness and pain.
 Both osteoarthritis and rheumatoid arthritis often manifest in pain in the feet and ankle joints.
 Osteoarthritis is most often associated with wear and tear on the cartilage in the joints due to age, repetitive motions, or overuse.
 Rheumatoid arthritis, on the other hand, is a form of autoimmune arthritis caused by the immune system attacking the tissues surrounding joints.